Chapter 3.2.15 Users and Groups¶

 The Users tab lets you manage Users.
 To create a new user account press the Add button.
 You will need to select the groups you want the user to be in under the Groups tab.
 Once the user information and groups are set press the OK button.
 Then you will be prompted to enter an administrative password.
 Next you will be prompted to enter the new password for the user.
 To change the users permission click account type and enter your password and select desktop user to not give permission to change the system or admin to change system settings.

-To view an info on a particular user press the Properties to bring up a dialog box or the accomplish the same thing by doubleclicking on the username.
+To view an info on a particular user press the Properties or double click on the users name to bring up a dialog box or the accomplish the same thing by double clicking on the username.
 You can view the Login Name will show you the login name for the user and can be edited if you type in the box.
 The field User ID is the numerical internal id of your user.
 The field Main Group is the main group that is default group for files access to.

 To change a user’s password select the user in the list then press the Change Password button you will be prompted to enter the new password.
 Then you will be prompted to enter an administrative password to authenticate that you have permission to do this.
 To reload the info on users and groups press the Refresh button.